AebrahmRamos/ceparco-nasm-simd/README.md

 Data suggests that 1024 threads per block may be great for compute speed, but it causes the highest Unified Memory overhead (H2D/D2H migration).
 A slightly smaller size (like 512 or 256) might offer a better balance between fast kernel execution and minimized data transfer overhead, leading to the best overall wall-clock time.

-c) Is prefetching always recommended, or should CUDA manage memory?
-Give specific use cases where prefetching helps or hurts.
+**c) Is prefetching always recommended, or should CUDA manage memory?
+Give specific use cases where prefetching helps or hurts.**

 - Prefetching is not always recommended.
 Relying on CUDA's automatic Unified Memory (UM) management is generally simpler and safer by default.
 -  Prefetching is beneficial for large, sequential data access patterns (e.g., streaming data to the GPU).
 It enables the programmer to execute a single, efficient bulk transfer (cudaMemPrefetchAsync), which is faster than relying on the high latency of multiple, individual page faults (e.g., Prefetch reduced time from 64.86 text ms to 43.14 ms).
 -  Prefetching hurts performance if used without the memadvise locality hint.
 In alternating CPU/GPU access scenarios, this can confuse the memory manager and lead to severe Page Thrashing, resulting in the worst-case time of 89.16 ms.

-d) Between SIMD and SIMT, which is faster for this workload?
-Give use cases where one model is preferable.
+**d) Between SIMD and SIMT, which is faster for this workload?
+Give use cases where one model is preferable.**

 - SIMD (x86-64) is significantly faster for this workload (4.46 ms) than the fastest SIMT/CUDA variant (12.83 ms).
 - SIMD is preferable for small, simple, compute-intensive workloads where the cost of data movement to the GPU is the dominant bottleneck.
 - SIMT is preferable for massively parallel, latency-tolerant workloads where the computation time is large enough to amortize the initial data transfer overhead, such as large-scale simulations.

-// add charts like bar charts for timings, speedup plots, and any roofline or bandwidth utilization graphs
+## Visualizations

 ![Execution time comparison](screenshots/upload/ExecutionTime.png)